kooeunho/SFS_ATT_TCN/README.md

 utils.py: Contains specific functions designed to implement the strategies proposed in the paper, including SSA decomposition, TCN, Self-Attention, and others.

-train.py: A script to execute the algorithm proposed in the paper using real data.
+train.ipynb: A script to execute the algorithm proposed in the paper using real data.